Testing async data in Angular

 their article on the subject for more information.
 We're also using

-Jasmine's asynchronous support, calling done()
+Jasmine's asynchronous support, calling done() to explicitly define when

 a test is considered finished.